Updated 08 August 2022

 What about testing at the airport?

 There is mandatory screening for COVID-19 at all airports across Pakistan.
-All arriving passengers aged six years and above will be tested through Rapid Antigen Testing upon arrival in Pakistan.
+All arriving passengers aged twelve years and above will be tested at random through Rapid Antigen Testing upon arrival in Pakistan.

 Passengers who test positive will be quarantined for 10 days.
 You can check the province-wise list of quarantine facilities in Pakistan here.